ajgifford/keepwatching-doc/pages/search.md

 3. **Discover More**
    - Use the Discover page to find content similar to what you've searched for
    - Explore trending content related to your interests

-*[Screenshot: Navigation flow from search results to Shows/Movies pages]*

 The Search page gives you complete control over finding exactly what you want to watch.
 Whether you're hunting for a half-remembered title from your childhood or looking for the latest critically acclaimed series, the powerful search and filtering tools ensure you'll find what you're looking for quickly and easily.